 An Euro-centric PMC, Raven is the high tech group of the game.
 Many of their armour sets have a futuristic appearance, and their weapon load-outs are based on military prototypes or sleek, ergonomically designed weaponry.

-A PMC most closely resembling modern military, wearing armour similar to what would be seen on an everyday soldier and using weapons standard with the current generation such as M16s and .50 Cals.
+A PMC most closely resembling the modern U.S. Army, wearing armor similar to what would be seen on an everyday soldier and using weapons consistent with the current generation such as M16s and .50 Cals.

 The game's stereotypical ragtag team of terrorists.
 Most soldiers wear piecemeal armour or just plain clothes and use weaponry most commonly associated with the Cold War or black markets: AK-47s, RPGs, etc.